N0rz3/Phunter/README.md

                         get info by a file containing phone numbers -v, --verify          check your version, update(s), services...
   -o [OUTPUT], --output [OUTPUT]
-                        save your results in file (only with args: --amazon/-a , --person/-p)
+                        give a file to save the output (only with args: --amazon/-a , --person/-p)
 ```

 ### Example usages: